 c) An appointment will be scheduled for the student to take a placement test.

-If a new Middle and High school student is not a Mexican citizen, he/she must present documents certified either with an Apostille stamp or by the Mexican consulate in addition to immigration papers (FM-3, FM-2 or current tourist card) and photographs (4 passport size).
+If a new Middle and High school student is not a Mexican citizen, he/she must present documents certified either with an Apostille stamp or by the Mexican consulate in addition to a student visa (the school will provide the acceptance letter to present at the local Mexican Consulate) and photographs (4 passport size).